 Prior to the last decade, there have been no concrete federal regulations of GHGs or major planning for climate change adaptation.
-The following are actions regarding the federal government, GHGs, and fuel efficiency.
+Following is a summary of past and current national measures and policies addressing GHG emissions and global climate change.